ClusterClassify

 ClusterClassify[data]

-generates a ClassifierFunction[…] by partitioning data into clusters of similar elements.
+generates a ClassifierFunction[] by partitioning data into clusters of similar elements.

 ClusterClassify[data,n]

-generates a ClassifierFunction[…] with at most n clusters.
+generates a ClassifierFunction[] with n clusters.

 Details and Options